-In the early XIX century, the historian and archaeologist Giuseppe Maria Capodieci wrote about when the University of Syracuse donated the Latomia to the Capuchin monks (1582), who built a fortified monastery on top of it while, inside, a huge vegetable garden became home to thriving trees and plants.
-This garden was important not necessarily because of the rarity of the species, but for the height some of the trees reached – sometimes 20 to 30 metres – as they sought out the sun, which shone down there only a few hours a day.
+In the early 19th century the historian and archaeologist Giuseppe Maria Capodieci wrote about when the University of Siracusa donated the Latomia to the capuchin monks in 1582: they built a fortified monastery on top of it; moreover created a huge and thriving vegetable garden and planted trees and greenery inside the area.
+This garden was always been really important, not only because of the rarity of the trees species, but also for their height: some of them are almost 20-30 meters high, due to necessary research of the sun which shone down just few hours a day.

-Some centenarian poplar trees survive to this day, immortalised by the drawings and etchings of foreign travellers, many of them on their Grand Tour, artists like Jean-Pierre Houel, who did not hesitate to express his admiration for this historic garden saying “nothing is more fascinating in Syracuse than the Latomias…”
+Nowadays some centenarian poplar trees survived, and have been represented for centuries by international artists and travellers, participants of the Grand Tour, like Jean-Pierre Houel who expressed his admiration for this historic garden saying “nothing is more fascinating in Siracusa than the Latomia…”.

 Piazza Cappuccini , Siracusa, SR 96100

-As you walk over the paths, you’ll be struck by the sheer beauty of the place.
-Huge stone pilasters reach up to support massive blocks of stone, mysterious grottoes with an arcane allure have been turned into perfect natural theatres.
-Some of them still bear the traces of the ancient wells from which the Capuchin fathers drew the water to irrigate their gardens.
-The walls of the quarry still bear the signs of the techniques used to extract the white stone of Syracuse.
-And, finally, at the centre of this immense natural park, are two pillars of rock, one of which looks like the head of a crocodile with its jaws wide open.
+Walking down suggestive back-roads and paths, you’ll be surrounded and enchanted by stunning beauties: huge stone pillars support massive stone blocks, and secret and mysterious caves turned into perfect natural theatres.
+Some of that man-made caves still show the traces of ancient wells used by Capuchin monks to drew water and irrigate their gardens.
+The walls of the quarry as well still show the signs of the techniques used to extract the white limestone rocks.
+Then just in the middle of this immense natural park, there are two huge rock pillars; one of them looks like a crocodile head with its jaws wide open.